dent424/film_survey/readme.txt

-movie_data - raw JSON output from OMDBAPI project_report.html - Final report for the project project_report.Rmd - Rmd file used to create project_report.html based on code from critics_analysis.R replace.txt - an intermediate file used for cleaning data test - Backup.csv - a backup of test test - an intermediate file used for cleaning data
+movie_data - raw JSON output from OMDBAPI project_report.html - Final report for the project project_report.Rmd - Rmd file used to create project_report.html based on code from critics_analysis.R Sources - A list of sources used for this project replace.txt - an intermediate file used for cleaning data test - Backup.csv - a backup of test test - an intermediate file used for cleaning data